At Home For Life

 - Health organizing including medication management, creating a health care notebook and recommendations for managing a chronic illness

-Contact Lynda Shrager to schedule your At Home for Life Assessment and to discuss additional organizing services.
+Contact Lynda Shrager to schedule your At Home for Life Assessment and to discuss additional organizing and decluttering services.

 Download our At Home for Life brochure (PDF)